jackesche/65-keyboard-pcb/README.md

 # 65-keyboard-pcb
-A 65% ANSI keyboard pcb
+A 65% ANSI-only keyboard pcb